-- An unauthorized purchase means those purchases that do not conform to either the requirements of the Town's Purchasing Policy or the provisions of the Town's Charter and Code.
-Such purchases include those made by individuals acting outside of their prescribed limits of authority and those purchases made without the required fiscal appropriations in place. - Except as provided herein, it shall be unlawful for any town official, department head, employee, board, commission, committee member or officer to purchase any goods or services for Town or the FPS other than through the Town's Purchasing Authority.
+- An unauthorized purchase means those purchases that do not conform to either the requirements of the Town's Purchasing Policy or the provisions of the Town's Charter and Town Code.
+Such purchases include those made by individuals acting outside of their prescribed limits of authority, those purchases made without the required fiscal appropriations in place and those made by individuals when a Conflict of Interest exist. - Except as provided herein, it shall be unlawful for any town official, department head, employee, board member, commission member, committee member (including the RTM) or officer to purchase any goods or services for Town or the FPS other than through the Town's PURCHASING AUTHORITY.
 Any goods or services purchased outside of the provisions included herein shall not be approved. - The Town is not obligated to accept or pay for unauthorized procurements.
-Any Town official, department head, employee, board, commission, committee member or officer who willfully or knowingly incurs, in the name of the Town, any debt or obligation which the Town may be compelled to pay without any appropriation having been made for the benefit, or who willfully or knowingly incurs any such debt or obligation in excess of any appropriation that may have been made, shall be personally liable for the payment of such debt or obligation, and the Town is authorized to recover any payments made for the unauthorized purchases.

-• Questions as to whether a department head or staff has authority to make procurements should be referred to the Purchasing Authority.
+Any Town official, department head, employee, board member, commission member, committee member (including the RTM) or officer who willfully or knowingly incurs, in the name of the Town, any debt or obligation which the Town may be compelled to pay without any appropriation having been made for the benefit, or who willfully or knowingly incurs any such debt or obligation in excess of any appropriation that may have been made, shall be personally liable for the payment of such debt or obligation, and the Town is authorized to recover any payments made for the unauthorized purchases from said individual. - Questions as to whether a department head or staff has authority to make procurements should be referred to the PURCHASING AUTHORITY.
 All purchases properly authorized must be evidenced by an approved purchase order or other approval prior to the purchase.